 What industries have the highest rates of diverse employees?

 Considering that 50.8% of the total population is female (US Census), all of these top ten female-dominated listed industries way outpace the national demographics in terms of “diversity.”
-Although almost all of these fall into the “traditionally female” trap, social assistance, veterinary services, and optometrist offices were top categories for bringing women into the workforce that may not be viewed as “traditionally female.”
+Although almost all of these fall into the “traditionally female” trap, social assistance, and veterinary services.
+Also, the optometrist offices were top categories for bringing women into the workforce that may not be viewed as “traditionally female.”

-These deep seeded gender issues of identity, and equality go back decades, and activists have fought these “norms.”
+These deep-seated gender issues of identity and equality go back decades, and activists have fought these “norms.”
 In order for change to happen, though, one must understand the scope of the issue at hand.
-What is it about these industries that attracts women employees, and what practices do these industries have in hiring that can be learned and perhaps replicated in other industries looking for tipping the diversity scale?
+What is it about these industries that attract women employees?
+And what practices do these industries have in hiring that can be learned and perhaps replicated in other industries looking for tipping the diversity scale?

 The veterinary field carries some perspective.

 Women are trading pay to get workplace flexibility, she suggests, and are drawn to professions where it’s relatively easier to do that.
 “The goal of ‘career and family’ for college women is a relatively new one historically,” she said.
-For previous generations, there was a choice — sometimes career OR family, sometimes family THEN career.”
+For previous generations, there was a choice.
+Sometimes career OR family, sometimes family than a career.”
 (WSJ, 2010).

 It can be established then, that if industries lacking in flexibility, may be less likely to attract women.
-Are fields that by nature are less flexible doomed to a lack of diversity, or are shifts possible?
-These are all questions which leaders need to consider as they move forward with diversity recruitment initiatives, and are important for individual job seekers to understand as they consider their careers.
+Are fields that by nature are less flexible doomed to a lack of diversity, or shift possible?
+These are all questions which leaders need to consider as they move forward with diversity recruitment initiatives.
+And are important for individual job seekers to understand as they consider their careers.

 When it comes to minority groups relating to race and ethnicity, Black or African Americans, Asians, and Hispanic or Latinos make up less of the workforce in most fields.

-Larger stereotypes do exist still, however, putting minorities in general into stereotyped assumptions that this segment of the population is more likely to seek and attain lower-paying positions which require less education and skill.
+Larger stereotypes do exist still.
+However, putting minorities in general into stereotyped assumptions that this segment of the population is more likely to seek and attain lower-paying positions which require less education and skill.
 It may surprise these “biased” believers that the data reveal that nursing, investigation, security, and messengers have relatively larger representative bodies of Black or African American employees.
-As we ask with Women, what is it about these industries that has enabled higher penetration of this minority group into the workforce?
+As we ask with Women, what is it about these industries that have enabled higher penetration of this minority group into the workforce?

-And so we are left with more questions than answers, but perhaps a direction that is less considered but possibly more fruitful than shooting blindly in the dark when .
-Researchers, recruiters, and industry leaders would be wise to consider the industries that experience high penetration rates of minority employees, and find patterns which may offer ideas that could break barriers.
+p class=”Body”>And so we are left with more questions than answers, but perhaps a direction that is less considered but possibly more fruitful than shooting blindly in the dark when .
+Researchers, recruiters, and industry leaders would be wise to consider the industries that experience high penetration rates of minority employees and find patterns which may offer ideas that could break barriers.